 **Continuing for 2021-2022 - USDA regulations make it mandatory that students take a fruit AND vegetable serving with their lunch for it to count as a type-A reimbursable meal.
 We must enforce these rules.
 If students do not take a fruit or vegetable serving they will be charged at a la carte pricing.

 Meat or meat alternative

 Examples of combined components: Pizza (bread/grain & meat alternate), Chicken Patty Sandwich (bread/grain & meat), Deli Wrap with Chicken or Tuna Salad (bread/grain & meat).

-An example of creating a meal deal: A student may grab a slice of pizza from the pizza line, add a bag of baby carrots, and that makes a complete meal (3 components: 1 bread/grain [crust], 1 meat alternate [cheese], and 1 vegetable [baby carrots]).
-Students are encouraged to take all 5 components, in this case they would only need to add a fruit selection and a milk.
+An example of creating a meal deal: A student may grab a slice of pizza from the pizza line, add a bag of baby carrots, and that makes a complete meal (5 components: 1 bread/grain [crust], 1 meat alternate [cheese], 1 fruit [apple slices], 1 vegetable [baby carrots], and a milk).
+Students must take all 5 components.

 Gluten Free Meal Information

 The gluten free menu is posted with the regular menu on each school's homepage